alpinejs/alpine/packages/docs/src/en/directives/on.md

 </div>
 ```

-In the above example, clicking the button WONT log the message.
+In the above example, clicking the button WON'T log the message.
 This is because we are stopping the propagation of the event immediately and not allowing it to "bubble" up to the `<div>` with the `@click` listener on it.

 <a name="outside"></a>
 ### .outside